Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 6. Home equity investment (HEI)

-Punchline: an HEI hands you a lump sum with no monthly payment, which preserves your cash flow during a build — but it requires meaningful existing equity, you settle later with a share of your home’s future value (often through a balloon), and it’s available in only a limited set of states.
+Punchline: an HEI hands you a lump sum with no monthly payment, which preserves cash flow during a build — but it requires meaningful existing equity, you settle later with a share of your home’s future value (often via a balloon), and it’s available in only a limited set of states.
 It is an equity-access product, not a no-equity solution.
-Companies like Hometap, Unlock, and Point offer them; most require roughly 25% or more equity and accept lower credit scores than many HELOC lenders.
+Providers like Hometap, Unlock, and Point offer them; most require roughly 25% or more equity and will accept lower credit scores than many HELOC lenders.
 State availability differs by provider and changes often, so check current availability in your state before counting on it.

 7. Manufacturer-linked financing